-And, since many organizations have not updated their corporate travel policy to reflect the pandemic, these are questions with many gray areas.
+And, since many organizations have not updated their business travel policy and procedures to reflect the pandemic, these are questions with many gray areas.

 Here, we’ll go through the business travel considerations every organization should look at and answer the important question: Can an employee refuse to travel for work?